Sunkentoaster/flyingpaperclips/content/post/an_introduction_to_time.md

 +++
 date = "2004-10-23"
 categories = ["experiment"]
-title = "an introduction to time"
+title = "An Introduction to Time"

 +++